Skip to contents

 dat <- dplyr::arrange(dat, time, series)

-plot_mvgam_series(data = dat, series = 'all')
+plot_mvgam_series(data = dat, series = "all")

 # Fit a model using the binomial() family; must specify observations